3DCoded/3MS/docs/setup/firmware.md

 Follow this guide to install Klipper firmware onto your 3MS MCU.
 This guide is a modified version of the [Klipper Documentation](https://www.klipper3d.org/Installation.html#building-and-flashing-the-micro-controller).

+!!! info
+    The following controller(s) can skip this guide:

+    - BTT Octopus (main MCU)

 ## Create firmware.bin

 Make sure your 3MS MCU is plugged into your Klipper Host.
 Run in your terminal: